P-adic Simpson correpondence via prismatic crystals: A -adic Simpson correspondence for smooth rigid analytic varieties over

-In this section, we construct a $p$-adic Simpson correspondence for generalised representations on $X_{\proet}$ for rigid analytic varieties $X$ of dimension $d$ over $K$ by working on the arenas of \cite{LZ} and \cite{DLLZ}.
-The main ingredient is a period sheaf $\OC$ which was firstly studied in \cite{Hy} in the local case, was defined as the graded piece $\Gr^0\calO\BBdR$ of the de Rham period sheaf on $X_{\proet}$ in \cite[\S 6]{Sch-Pi}, and was used to study Simpson correspondence in \cite{LZ}.
-It is a sheaf of $\OX$-algebras on $X_{\proet}$ with a universal Higgs field
+In this section, we construct a $p$-adic Simpson correspondence for generalised representations on $X_{\proet}$ for \emph{smooth} rigid analytic varieties $X$, by working on the arenas of \cite{LZ} and \cite{DLLZ}.
+The main ingredient is a period sheaf $\OC$ on $X_{\proet}$, which was firstly studied in \cite{Hy} in the local case.
+It is defined as the graded piece $\Gr^0\calO\BBdR$ of the de Rham period sheaf on $X_{\proet}$ in \cite[\S 6]{Sch-Pi} and was used to study $p$-adic Simpson correspondence in \cite{LZ}.
+In particular, the period sheaf $\OC$ is equipped with a natural Higgs field

 such that the induced Higgs complex $\HIG(\OC,\Theta)$ is an resolution of $\OX$.
 As remarked in \cite[Rem.
 2.1]{LZ}, let

 denote the Faltings' extension (which can be found in \cite[Cor.
 6.14]{Sch-Pi} up to a Tate twist).
 Then